Has the COVID-19 crisis worsened life for children and youth in foster care?

-It has been more than a year since Governor Baker declared a state of emergency in Massachusetts for COVID-19 on March 10, 2020.
-For as difficult as the global pandemic has been for nearly everyone, children and youth in foster care, who were already at-risk in so many ways, are now acutely vulnerable.
+Governor Baker declared a state of emergency in Massachusetts for COVID-19 on March 10, 2020 and terminated the order on June 15, 2021.
+For as difficult as the global pandemic has been for nearly everyone, children and youth in foster care, who were already at-risk in so many ways, became, and remain, acutely vulnerable.

 The true scope of the pandemic’s effects on the more than 15,000 children and young people who were in out-of-home placement in Massachusetts in 2020 (DCF Foster Care Review Report FY2020) has been impossible to grasp.